 See a major report by Cultural Property News, Bearing False Witness: The Media, ISIS and Antiquities, December 1, 2017, another Cultural Property News’ article Facts on Terrorism and the Art Trade August 24, 2017, and also an independent report commissioned by the Dutch National Police, Central Investigation Unit, War Crimes Unit entitled Cultural Property, War Crimes and Islamic State which challenge and discount the media’s dominant ‘antiquities looting funds terrorism’ narrative.

 These more credible analyses have largely debunked the myth that the antiquities trade funded ISIS.
-Now, thanks to Rukmini Callimachi, we know the real key to ISIS’ financial success came through the efficient and brutal management of their taxation bureaucracy, something we might never have known if the documents had stayed in Iraq.
-Callimachi’s article provides another refutation of the false claims of ties between terrorists and large-scale antiquities smuggling, and a stirring examples of the importance of a free press and of scholarly research, unfettered by government restrictions or bureaucratic repression of primary source material.
+Now, thanks to Rukmini Callimachi, we know the real key to ISIS’ financial success came through the efficient and brutal management of its taxation bureaucracy, something we might never have known if the documents had stayed in Iraq.
+Callimachi’s article provides another refutation of the false claims of ties between terrorists and large-scale antiquities smuggling, and is a stirring example of the importance of a free press and of scholarly research, unfettered by government restrictions or bureaucratic repression of primary source material.